 - Dangerous activities: Planning on mountaineering, going motor racing, or participating in a professional-level athletic event?
 All of these situations are not covered under AIG Travel plans.

-- Participating in a civil disorder, riot, or insurrection: Although there are many great causes worth protesting, taking it to another country is not advisable with an AIG Travel plan.
+- Participating in a civil disorder, riot, or insurrection: Although there are many great causes worth protesting, taking it to another country is not advisable.
 Instead, consider taking a voluntourism trip to another country instead.

 - Baggage loss for items seized by governments or customs officials: Before you return home, be sure to understand what may (or may not) be allowed in your home country.
 If you believe your items were stolen by customs or Transportation Security Administration officials, there is a separate protocol for reporting those loses.